majora2007/py-renamer/README.md

 This is the minimum required command to execute.
 You can get more commands from the rename.py file.

 # BUGS:
-Episode 21 - Mother And Child Reunion.avi -> Happy Days - S08E01 - Mother And Child Reunion.avi
+Happy Days 11-22 Fonzies Spots.avi -> Happy Days - S11E01 - Fonzies Spots.avi

 # TODO:
 * Implement Subtitle renaming and enhance to suport multiple subtitles per file (or handle normally) (test this)